lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 >   database and analyze it's content.
 Search for the entries you don't need,
 >   but fill up the database!

+## Reported diagnostic values

+### Sensor: `sensor.in_memory_mariadb_memory_storage_percent`

+Reports the usage of the specified tmpfs capacity in percent.

+Additional reported attributes:

+- `capacity`: Basically the specified `tmpfs.size` option in human readable format.

+- `used`: Used capacity in human readable format.

+- `available`: Available capacity in human readable format.

 ## Support

 Got questions?